tianpai/repo-ml-analysis-service/README.md

 It is designed to work independently or as a microservice within [DailyRepo](https://github.com/tianpai/dailyrepo) pipeline.

-Currently, it performs keyword frequency analysis.
+Currently, it performs keyword frequency and clustering analysis using ML.
 Future functionality will include star history growth and trend analysis for repositories.

 ## Features

-1. Accepts a list of keywords and returns the top N most frequently used keywords.
+1. Accepts a list of keywords and returns the top N most frequently used keywords using a small [transformer model](<https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)>).
-2. Case-insensitive counting
-3. Lightweight and fast for integration in scraping or analysis pipelines.
-4. Designed to expand with additional ML analysis endpoints in the future.

 ## Current Endpoints